 Is there anything better than cheesy scalloped potatoes?

 My family loves scalloped potatoes and especially when the potatoes are fresh from the garden.
 I love kicking things up a notch and trying them with new cheeses and flavors.
 When I saw Gruyere on sale at the grocery store I knew I wanted to try it in this recipe and boy am I glad I did!
 Gruyere cheese tends to be on the pricier side, at least at my grocery store.
 Gruyère is sweet cheese but with a slightly salty undertone.
 It matches perfectly with the bacon and potato combination that we have created here.

-A few tips for uniform potatoes in this scalloped potato recipe:
+A few tips for uniform potatoes in this scalloped potato recipe

 My family loves this scalloped potatoes recipe in the slow cooker!
 It’s a great option for busy weekends and weeknights.